altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 Claude said with a faint smile.<br/>
 Looking again, there were empty seats amongst the grand nobles although many nobles craved for these front row seats.<br/>
 "Is it because of the rain?"<br/>
-"No… Because there are noble who are willing to risk Lèse-majesté, with the reason that “Latreille’s suspicion of regicide hasn’t been cleared yet”.
+"No… Because there are noble who are willing to risk Lèse-majesté, with the reason that "Latreille’s suspicion of regicide hasn’t been cleared yet".
 They are people who are willing to fight a duel in order to defend their honour."<br/>
 "Speaking of which, the Empress is absent?"<br/>
 "Hmm?
 Ahh… Betty, it’s about to begin.
 You have to remember the entire flow, and write them down later."<br/>
 "Leave it to me!"<br/>